Roina-Shin/data-analytics/hackerrank-sql-coding-challenge/euclidean-and-manhattan-distance.md

 ![euclidean-distance-formula](/pictures/hackerrank-sql-coding/euclidean-and-manhattan-distance/euclidean-distance-formula.PNG "euclidean distance formula")

-- The AC squared is equal to the squared value of (x2 - x1) and the squared value of (y2 - y1).
+- The AC squared is equal to the square of (x2 - x1) and the square of (y2 - y1).
 This is what Euclidean distance means.

 - Then, what is Manhattan Distance?